AirWalk-Digital/AWS-ChangeManager-PAM/README.md

 # PAM in AWS using AWS Change Manager

-This repo is the companion to `Just enough PAM`.
+This repo is the companion to [Just enough PAM](https://medium.com/airwalk/just-enough-pam-cc85ffd1f435).

 It creates
 * A Lambda that creates and modifies an IAM Role that serves as a privileged role